Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Scattering Control via CCONs

-In our model the rotation angles of the ellipsoids are our optimization parameters.
-Our prediction is that we will need at least four ellipsoids to move the appropriate pair of CCONs to the target frequency and achieve high quality 3-port routing.
+In our model the rotation angles of the ellipsoids are the optimization parameters.
+Our prediction is that we will need at least four tunable scatterers to move the appropriate pair of CCONs to the target frequency and achieve high quality 3-port routing.
 In Fig. 3 we show a typical optimization result, achieving $\sim 108\; {\rm dB}$ suppression of the reflection and undesired transmission with four-parameter tuning.
-The optimization routine used to find this solution was relatively simple, based on Newton's method; it does not involve tracking CCONs.
-Although this is possible, it is likely not the most efficient approach.
+The scattering matrix calculations here were performed with a COMSOL-based code (the statistical data of Fig. 5 used a boundary integral method based custom code~\cite{chunkie}, which has higher accuracy, and gives quantitative agreement).
+This routing solution was obtained using a relatively simple two-stage optimization procedure: an unconstrained quasi-Newton search implemented with MATLAB's \texttt{fminunc} routine, followed by refinement with Nelder-Mead simplex algorithm implemented with \texttt{fminsearch} routine in MATLAB~\cite{MATLAB_R2024a, OptimizationToolbox_R2024a} (see section IX in the \hyperref[title:SM]{SM}).
 The data in Fig. 3 are typical; we generated many solutions based on different initial spatial positions and orientations of the scatterers with similar results.
 Importantly, our similar study with only three and two tunable scatterers found only $\sim 14\;{\rm dB}$ and $\sim 32\; {\rm dB}$ of suppression, respectively.
-In Fig. 5 we show a more extensive statistical study of the model for the richer example of four-port routing, validating our predictions over an ensemble and in more detail.

-Our system is reciprocal, and we have been able to use that property to simplify our search for routing solutions.
-In ~[~\hyperref[title:main]{SM}] we show that every routing solution, even though it requires at least one dark channel, will not only correspond to a specific coincidence of an R-zero and a dark CCON, but also to a coincidence of two R-zeros.
-Since R-zeros are easier to compute and track for technical reasons, we use the two relevant R-zeros, $(\tilde{R}TT)$ and $(\tilde{R}T\tilde{R})$, for demonstrating the coincidence of CCONs, but this implies the $(\tilde{R}TT)$ and $(NTD)$ coincidence for the same parameters.